Thomas Cook's German subsidiary declares insolvency | DW | 25.09.2019

 The UK government said they would operate over 70 flights on Wednesday to bring home some 16,500 people that had been left stranded due to the company's collapse.

-In total, the UK Thomas Cook had about 600,000 abroad when the news of its insolvency broke early on Monday.
-Britain's Civil Authority described the repatriation effort as the biggest since World War II.
+In total, Thomas Cook UK had about 600,000 customers abroad when the news of its insolvency broke early on Monday.
+Britain's Civil Aviation Authority described the repatriation effort as the biggest since World War II.

 Loan for Condor but not for Thomas Cook GmbH?